samihann/forum-social_app/README.md

     <br />
     <br />
     ·
-    <a href="https://samihann.github.io/forum-ui-demo/">View Demo</a>
+    <a href="https://mystifying-morse-8fa640.netlify.app/">View Demo</a>
     ·

-    A sample demo for UI is deployed on Github pages.
+    A sample demo for UI is deployed on Netlify.
 It can be accessed using the link given above.

     Please Note: All features are not available as backend in not currently online.
   </p>